collaborativebioinformatics/GrOMOP/README.md

 This model is extensible, allowing new datatypes to be integrated as they are developed.

-Here, we describe gromop, which leverages OMOP to drive highly sensitive genetic analysis and provide provenance.
+Here, we describe gromop, which leverages OMOP to drive highly sensitive genetic analysis and provide sample-level provenance using a simple high-level user interface.
 This repo implements an analysis-as-data-model method which progressively updates a set of variants in samples/cohorts, with a focus on variants associated with cancer.
 The benefits of our model lie in its ease-of-use and in the enhanced sensitivity for detecting specific mutations of interest.